nilanto07-px/kubevirt-benchmark/BOOT_STORM_GUIDE.md

 - ✅ Planning for disaster recovery
 - ✅ Capacity planning and sizing

+**Recommended Workflow:**
+1. Run boot storm tests with `--save-results`
+2. Generate interactive dashboard to visualize results
+3. Analyze performance trends and identify bottlenecks
-Run boot storm tests regularly to ensure your infrastructure can handle concurrent VM startups!
+4. Run tests regularly to ensure your infrastructure can handle concurrent VM startups!